RenderKit/embree/README.md

 2) `.embree2` file in the application folder
 3) `.embree2` file in the home folder

+Settings performed later overwrite previous settings.
 This way the configuration for the application can be changed globally (either through the `rtcNewDevice` call or through the `.embree2` file in the application folder) and each user has the option to modify the configuration to fit its needs.

 API calls that access geometries are only thread safe as long as